jwCheng28/ChessAI/README.md

 ## Current Progress
  - Able to generate a board from FEN
  - Able to move chess pieces correctly (Validation function might be a little slow??)
+ - Implemented the Chess AI with Minimax
- - !Doing Right Now! : Writing the Chess AI using minimax
+ - !Doing Right Now! : Optimization with alpha-beta pruning

 ## Unimplemented Chess Rules (as of now)
  - Can't Castle